Laid Off in Tech 30-60-90 Day Recovery Plan to Get Hired Faster in 2026

 Quick Wins Checklist:

-Book 3 networking calls with former colleagues
+Schedule 3–5 networking calls with previous colleagues or managers

 Primary Goal: Land offers, negotiate smartly, and prepare to thrive in your next role.